 The Albemarle and Chesapeake Canal was proposed initially by William Byrd II in 1728.
 Surveys were made but engineering complications held up the project until the 1850s.
-Upon opening on January 9, 1859, the waterway provided an economic line between North Carolina and Virginia, connecting Albemarle Sound and Chesapeake Bay.
+Upon opening on January 9, 1859, the waterway provided an economic link between North Carolina and Virginia, connecting Albemarle Sound and Chesapeake Bay.
 The full canal was seventy-five miles long, but only fourteen of those cut through land.
 Of those miles five are in North Carolina, essentially bisecting Currituck County at Coinjock.
 The rest of the canal followed natural channels and dredged rivers.

 Original Date Cast:

 After the war commercial use increased, especially by steamship lines.
 For example, in 1892, a total of 7,717 vessels (including 4,061 steamers) used the waterway.
 A private venture from its opening in 1859, the canal’s operation was taken over by the federal government on April 30, 1913.
 Today the canal is still in use, in large part by pleasure craft, as part of the Intracoastal Waterway.
-Recently a new high level bridge replaced the old swing-span at Coinjock.

 Alexander Crosby Brown, Juniper Waterway: A History of the Albemarle and Chesapeake Canal (1981)